Chapter 2:

 “GAH-AAAAAAAAAAAAAAAAAH!”

-Three people began to melt into existence right in front of his eyes.
-Two paladin guys appeared, but the main attention is on the odd-looking woman who stuck out like a sci-fi alien.
+In front of the clerk's eyes, three people began to melt into existence in the middle of his store.
+Two paladin guys appeared, but the main attention is the odd-looking woman who stuck out like a sci-fi alien.

 The woman was wearing what appears to be a weird, blue helmet, a red cape, and a brightly colored t-shirt and shorts.
-To someone in the real world, she looked like a superhero.
+To someone on Earth, she looked like a superhero.
 However, for someone in this new world, it was something unorthodox.

 “I know it’s invisible, but I made it very clear.
 DO.
 NOT.
 LOSE.
 THE.
 INVISIBLE.
-DAGGER!” the woman yelled at one of the paladins.
+DAGGER!” the woman chastised at one of the paladins.

 A dagger suddenly melted into the woman’s hand.

-“I bet you didn’t realize I was holding it up to your neck.”
+“I bet you didn’t realize I was holding it up to your neck,” she continued.

-The man gasped and backed away from the woman.
+The man gasped and backed away from the woman, as she paid interest to his reaction.

 The strange woman looked at the crowd of burning patrons and then towards the clerk.

-“I don’t know how to deal with stuff involving customers set on fire, so now it’s your turn.”
+“I don’t know how to deal with stuff involving customers set on fire.
+You fix it yourself, coward shop owner.”

 The clerk was looking for anything to try and extinguish the flames.